-1. FOS is a bundled triple-play broadband service comprising of high speed Internet connection, television and telephone services.
+1. FOS which means Fibre Optic Service is a high speed connection to the Internet.
 When you subscribe to FOS we agree to provide you with the following services:

 a.
 High-speed fibre broadband service.
-Your speed which is not dedicated will depend on the FOS plan you have selected and refer to the maximum download speed.
+Your speed will depend on the FOS plan you have selected and refer to the maximum download speed.

 4. The services and equipment we provide to you under these terms must not be resold or used for commercial purposes.